-We've a long while to wait for the Pixel 4 and 4 XL, expected to appear in October 2019, but concept videos and renders are already appearing online such as that from Concept Creator at the top of this page.
+We've a long while to wait for the Pixel 4 and 4 XL, expected to appear in October 2019, but concept videos and renders are already appearing online.
+The latest images are based on rumours and come from Phone Designer, revealing a clean design that is more than a little Galaxy S10-esque with its punch-hole-style selfie camera.

 Of course, the Pixel 3 and 3 XL had little in common in design, so it remains to be seen whether the Pixel 4 XL will follow a similar overall look to the Pixel 4, and it's too early for any leaked images of the actual devices.
 In previous years the difference in design has been due to the fact Google has used different hardware partners to create the phones (for instance HTC designed the Pixel 2 and LG the Pixel 2 XL), but in 2018 both Pixel 3 and XL were designed by Google and built by Foxconn.